grayc4/octicons-js/README.md

 # Octicons-JS

-A lightweight, tree-shakeable JavaScript library for using GitHub's Octicons in vanilla JavaScript projects.
+A lightweight, tree-shakeable JavaScript library for using GitHub's Octicons.

 ## Features